Posted in Model/Display Homes, Neighborhoods

 Oakland Tribune May 28, 1922

-Montclair Vista adjoining Country Club Acres opened in 1922 and extended from Harbord Drive to include Maxwelton and Hiltop Crescent.
-They held a “huge bonfire” (wow!) to announce the opening of Montclair Vista.
+Montclair Vistaadjoining Country Club Acres, opened in 1922 and extended from Harbord Drive to include Maxwelton and Hiltop Crescent.
+To announce its opening, they held a “huge bonfire” (wow!).

 Sierra Vista opened in 1922.